jueves/csv_vida_laboral/Readme.md

 ## Dependencies

-- `camelot-py[cv]`: For PDF table extraction with visual analysis
+- `camelot-py`: For PDF table extraction using stream method
 - `pandas`: For data manipulation and CSV export

-## Requirements

-- Python 3.6+
-- Tables must contain "SITUACIÓN/ES" in the first row to be processed